ucf-draco-lab/draco-website/projects/index.md

 Interested in contributing to a project (individually or as part of senior design)?
 Contact [Dr. Mike]({{ site.baseurl }}/contact) and include details on who you are, what you would like to work on, and why.

-{% include tags.html tags="research, senior-design" %}
+{% include tags.html tags="research, senior-design, available, undergraduate-research-spots, graduate-research-spots" %}

 {% include search-info.html %}